wilhan-nunes/CMMC_Website/docs/deposition_documentation.md

 ### Detailed step-by-step instructions:
 1. Sign-up or login to your GNPS2 account

-2. Navigate to “Launch Workflows” and click on the “Launch Workflows” button
+2. Navigate to the GNPS2 website and click on the “Launch Workflows” button

 ![img](docs/img/CMMC_deposition/Slide1.png)